tommysullivan/ts-injector/readme.md

   seems to me it would still be better to have our configuration in a spyglass repository and then pull in a built version of the OSS components, even if we build them ourselves, using something like artifactory and some dependency management tool like gradle or maven or what have you.

-## Notes

-* User Story 2 (is utilization evenly distributed?)
-  This is really a workflow that helps a user try one thing then the next.
-I would recommend it ends up getting translated into either a wizard or that we at least add it to documentation as a recommended approach to solving the problem.
-I don't think we would actually call this out in a test plan or in automation but it is a high level user story so it does make sense to include it in the requirements.